Rkaufman0427/RyanKaufmanIT1025/Lab6/readme.md

 You should secure your web browser or it can lead quickly to a variety of computer problems caused by anything from spyware being installed without your knowledge to intruders taking control of your computer.
 One of the risks is taking over your computer and if some can do that they can take all of your personal information.
 ### Internet Programming
+##### World Wide Web Consortium
 W3C is led by Tim Berners-Lee, inventor of the World Wide Web and Director and Dr. Jeffrey Jaffe, W3C CEO.
 They are supported by a staff of technical experts who help coordinate technology development and manage the operations of the Consortium.
 The standard that I picked is The Semantic Web is a Web of data — of dates and titles and part numbers and chemical properties and any other data one might conceive of.
 RDF provides the foundation for publishing and linking your data.
 Various technologies allow you to embed data in documents (RDFa, GRDDL) or expose what you have in SQL databases, or make it available as RDF files.
-##### World Wide Web Consortium
 ##### HTML5 and CSS
+The purpose of each technology is to be able to create a web page the way you want to.
+The coding is very simple and easy to do.
+The apporach I took was with something I have an interest in and that is Baseball even though they just lost to the Yankess I still love them.
+SO I based my page off their history and their MLB page.
 ##### HTML and XML
 ### Components of a URL
 ### Conclusion